nodrogluap/tamor/config/README.md

 from PASS to filtered in output VCFs have been included in Tamor, based on commonalities found in hundreds of tumor-normal cases analyzed at the University of Calgary's CSM
 Centre for Health Genomics and Informatics.
 These can be customized by editing the ``dragen_cnv_blacklist.bed`` and ``dragen_snv_blacklist.txt`` files for copy number and small nucleotide variants respectively.

+The ``config.yaml`` file also contains a default setting that is primarily intended to mitigate false positive mutation calls in [Alu repeats](https://en.wikipedia.org/wiki/Alu_element#Alu_family) for sequencing libraries derived from formalin-fixed, paraffin-embdded (FFPE) samples.
+The Dragen-provided Alu regions blacklist, populated automatically by the Snakemake rule invoking the ``download_resources.py`` script, is applied to small nucleotide variant calls if the mean insert size for the sequencing library is under the value (customizable, but defaulting to the Alu repeat size of ~300) specified in the setting ``library_mean_insert_size_alu_filtering_threshold``.
+This filter is applied post-hoc to the somatic SNV VCF file FILTER field, therefore this setting can be changed and reapplied simply by updating the modification date ("touching") a somatic SNV VCF file and rerunning Snakemake.